 I have tried dehydrating a variety of different foods using the My Kitchen Food Dehydrator from Lakeland, with differing results:

 Apples are very easy to dehydrate.
 I first used my Apple Master to core, peel and slice the apples, and then I cut the apple once down the middle, so that the slices were in semi-circular pieces, I then dehydrated them for around 6 hours.
-The My Kitchen Food Dehydrator’s instructions suggested soaking the apple pieces in apple juice before drying, but I skipped this step, and dried the freshly sliced apples as-is in the machine very successfully.
+The My Kitchen Food Dehydrator’s instructions suggested soaking the apple pieces in apple juice before drying, but I skipped this step, and dried the freshly sliced apples in the machine very successfully.
 The slices of apple came out crisp and dry, with a slight snap and a tangy, concentrated, delicious apple flavour.
 Everyone that tried these liked them, including me.

 I sliced up lots of fresh oranges and used the dehydrator to dry them out so that I could create my own citrus Christmas decorations.
 The drying process took around 12-15 hours, but I was left with pretty bright orange discs, and the centre of the fruit became semi transparent, almost like stained glass.
 These home-made decorations will make a great addition to my Christmas tree this year!
 I also dried lemon and lime slices to a similarly good effect, although the distinction between the different colours of the dried citrus fruit was more subtle than I had expected.